Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_38_HOMER/README.md

 # HOMER: Motif Discovery and ChIP-Seq, csRNA-seq, GRO-Seq Analysis

+### Written by: Shania Bu, Tasha Nguyen, and Amber Tse

 Hypergeometric Optimization of Motif EnRichment, referred to as HOMER, is a de novo motif discovery algorithm that looks for motifs with differential enrichment between a set of target sequences and background sequences.
 First, we will introduce DNA motifs and the common RNA-seq technologies that HOMER is used for.
 Then we will dive into the design and implementation of HOMER.

 ## 1. What are Motifs?